Digital B&W and Color Experimental Short / 06:08 min / 2019

 Screenings and Selections:

 Aquifer: The Florida Review (University of Central Florida), Orlando, Florida USA, 2019.
-Published as part of September Journal.
+Winner of the 2019 Meek Award for Best Short Film.

 James River Short Film Showcase, Virginia Museum of Fine Arts, Richmond, Virginia USA, 2019.
-Part of the Finalist Official Selection and winner of the 2019 Kathryn Stephens Virginia Filmmaker Award.
+Winner of the 2019 Kathryn Stephens Virginia Filmmaker Award.